Would you like to live more consciously, be more relaxed in everyday life, and enjoy life more again?

 Please follow me on Medium.
 Registration for free.

 To reach my profile, please click on the logo.

 For decades I have been fascinated by the observation that seemingly completely different levels and areas of life are interwoven.
 I like to explore this topic day and night and tirelessly.
 Why do I love it?
 Here an infinite wisdom and depth can be experienced, of which we human beings are a part and which also works through us.
 To immerse yourself here helps to discover the essential and to be filled with wonder, even if it can never be fully grasped.
 When we engage in this search, it changes ourselves and our interpersonal and social togetherness.

 Jutta Ritschel is a music teacher, a breath therapist, an author and a passionate ensemble singer.

-Here is my Curriculum Vitae
+Here is her Curriculum Vitae